WSU-kduncan/cicd-FromMe2You/README.md

 . is working directory

 ## Run a container
+sudo docker run -it --name containername ubuntu

-sudo docker run -dit --name containername -p 8080:80 -v /home/ubuntu/cicd ubuntu
+**Note** Running container for a webserver with a port unintended sudo docker run -dit --name containername -p 8080:80 -v /home/ubuntu/cicd ubuntu

 ## View in web browser